dotnet/runtime/docs/workflow/requirements/linux-requirements.md

 Install Docker; see https://docs.docker.com/install/.

-All the required build tools are included in the Docker image, so no additional setup is required.
+All the required build tools are included in the Docker images used to do the build, so no additional setup is required.

 Environment